Seller Settlement Checklist

 - Schedule and conduct termite inspection if seller responsibility (or assist buyer agent in scheduling and completing if buyer responsibility).

 - Acquire settlement company questionnaire and assist seller in completing same.
 Seller needs to provide copy of property house location survey plat and owner’s title insurance policy to listing agent to send to settlement company with the completed questionnaire.
 Listing agent will coordinate settlement date/time with seller, buyer agent and settlement company.
-Also, listing agent will acquire from the settlement company and will review with the seller a draft settlement statement (HUD-1) before closing.
+Also, listing agent will acquire from the settlement company and will review with the seller a draft closing disclosure from the settlement company before closing.

 - Meet appraiser at the property and provide updated comparable property and analysis info to appraiser.